 The aim of crime mapping is to engage the community in crime prevention.
 For example, most property crimes can be prevented by taking simple steps such as locking doors and removing valuables from plain view.
 If you know that these crimes are being reported in your neighbourhood, you can better prepare to protect your property.

-This mapping service called Crime Reports also offers users the opportunity to receive email alerts based on the user’s location.
-This map is available on our website or by going directly to www.crimereports.com.
+This mapping service called City Protect also offers users the opportunity to receive email alerts based on the user’s location.
+This map is available on our website or by going directly to www.cityprotect.com.
+You can then zoom in to the map for Thunder Bay.

 We are providing the public with the location of incidents involving crimes of violence, property crime and motor vehicle collisions (Other calls for service are not displayed).
 Homicides do not get displayed on this map because they are initially classified as "Sudden Deaths".
 Sudden Deaths are most often not suspicious in nature and can include suicides.
 We do not post these locations on the map.
 Homicide locations are conveyed to the public as part of a media release.